Book Cover Design Software: The Best Paid and Free DIY Apps

 ✅ Pro: This is an easy-to-use, inexpensive option for putting together your whole book — you can even use it to assign an ISBN.

-❌ Con: If you’re just looking to make a simply cover and leave it at that, look elsewhere.
+❌ Con: If you’re just looking to make a simple cover and leave it at that, look elsewhere.

 ✨ Best for: Authors who want to design their book layout to match the cover.

 The nice thing about GIMP is that it’s totally free!
-No hidden costs for image access, even high-resolution ones, or to download the final version of your cover.
+No hidden costs for image access, even high-resolution ones, or to download your final cover.